apache/celix/documents/building/README.md

     libcpputest-dev

 #For testing gtest is also used.
 This is fetched using a cmake 3.11+ feature,
-# which is newer that intalled under Ubuntu 18.
+#The isntalled cmake version for Ubuntu 18 is older than 3.11,
-#Use snap to install the latest cmake version
+#use snap to install the latest cmake version
 snap install --classic cmake
 ```